Spatially Inhomogeneous Competition between Superconductivity and the Charge Density Wave in YBa$_2$Cu$_3$O$_{6.67}$

-\textbf{Author contributions:} RL, DAB, and WNH grew and characterised the YBa$_2$Cu$_3$O$_{6.67}$ single crystal.
+RL, DAB, and WNH grew and characterised the YBa$_2$Cu$_3$O$_{6.67}$ single crystal.
 EB, OI, ATH, NBC, MH, EMF, OG, UR, MvZ, SMH and JC executed the x-ray diffraction experiments.
 JC, OI, SMH, and JC analyzed the data.
-All authors contributed to the manuscript. \\
+All authors contributed to the manuscript.
+J. Choi and O. Ivashko equally contributed to this work. \\